SEU-VIPGroup/Hawkeye/README.md

   meta_dir: metadata/web_car
 ```

-> For [ProtoTree](https://github.com/M-Nauta/ProtoTree), it was trained on an offline augment dataset, refer to the [link](https://github.com/M-Nauta/ProtoTree#data) if needed.
+> Note that, for [ProtoTree](https://github.com/M-Nauta/ProtoTree), it was trained on an offline augment dataset, refer to the [link](https://github.com/M-Nauta/ProtoTree#data) if needed.
 We just provide meta-data for the offline augmented cub-200 in `metadata/cub_aug`.

 ### Training